 Psychedelics and the celebrities who use them aren’t a new combo.
-But the days of using them just for fun have been replaced by deep healing and spiritual work.
+But the days of using them just for fun have been replaced by interest in deep healing and spiritual work.
 Whether processing loss, trauma, or issues like anxiety and depression, celebrities are speaking out about their use of psychedelics to find healing.

 Research suggests that psychedelics may have various therapeutic benefits, including reducing symptoms of anxiety, depression, and addiction, and promoting feelings of empathy and connectedness.
 Psilocybin, the active ingredient in magic mushrooms, has reduced symptoms of depression and anxiety in some clinical trials.
 Ayahuasca, a traditional Amazonian brew containing the psychedelic compound DMT, has shown the ability to reduce symptoms of depression, among other issues.